docker/docs/install.md

    obtain the license file you'd like to use.
    ![Download DTR license](../assets/docker-hub-org-enterprise-license.png)

-3. Next, go to your DTR instance in your browser and click on the Settings tab and then the "License" tab.
-Click on the "Upload license file" button, which will open a standard file browser.
+3. Next, go to your DTR instance in your browser, click on "Settings" in the global nav bar and then click "License" in the Settings nav bar.
+Click the "Choose File" button, which will open a standard file browser.
 Locate and select the license file you downloaded in step 2, above.
 Approve the selection to close the dialog.
    ![http settings page</admin/settings#license>](../assets/admin-settings-license.png)

-4. Click the "Save and Restart DTR" button, which will quit DTR and then restart it, registering the new license.
+4. Click the "Save and restart" button, which will quit DTR and then restart it, applying the new license.

-5. Verify the acceptance of the license by confirming that the "unlicensed copy" warning is no longer present.
+5. Verify the acceptance of the license by confirming that the "Unlicensed copy" warning is no longer present.

 ### Securing DTR